7 Things I Swore I’d Never Do As a Parent (But Totally Did) - Baby Chick

 Before I had kids, I swore I would never spoil my children.
 I’d never buy them something just because they wanted it.
 I’d never buy them any presents outside their birthday or Christmas.
 I didn’t want my kids to grow up entitled and selfish.

 Unfortunately, I didn’t consider that gift-giving is one of my love languages.
 I show people I love them by giving gifts.
-It is a legitimate love language but can also be a problem.2 My husband had to have a “talk” with me about my propensity to buy things for the kids randomly, and he was right.
+It is a legitimate love language, but it can also be a problem.2 My husband had to have a “talk” with me about my propensity to buy things for the kids randomly, and he was right.
 I have had to find other, more financially responsible ways of showing my kids how much I love them.
 And while I’ll always have the urge to spoil them, despite having sworn I never would, I am learning to find other ways to shower them with love.

 Before we become parents, we have wonderfully ideal fantasies about how we will “do it right.”
 It isn’t until we’ve become parents that we realize there is no right or wrong way to parent.
 And we learn to be careful with the words, “I’ll never do…” because the universe has an uncanny way of making us eat our words later!